cameronraysmith/IaC/dev/terraform/gcp/notebooks/README.md

 ```

 All other targets are auxiliary.
 The [Makefile](./Makefile) is primarily to document commands that are commonly used to work with the terraform resource(s).
 You can simply copy the command from the Makefile and run it manually in the terminal if you do not want to use [make][make].

+### data disk management

+The data disk associated to a given `notebooks_name` is retained and reattached even after running `make down` and `make up`.
+This is useful to avoid losing work, especially when preemptibility is enabled.
+However, this is associated to a cost for retaining the persistent disk.
+If you want to disable this behavior and delete the data disk automatically when destroying a machine, set `no_remove_data_disk = false` in [terraform.tfvars](./terraform.tfvars).
+To manually delete the data disk associated to the current value of `notebooks_name`, run `make -n delete_data_disk` to verify the correct disk would be deleted and then rerun without `-n` to delete the data disk.

 ## machine images